I beg to move,

-I wrote to the Chancellor to ask about that and I just want to say something about the responses I have been getting.
+I wrote to the Chancellor to ask about that, and I want to say something about the responses I have been getting.
 The hon.
 Member for Blaenau Gwent (Nick Smith) made a point of order about this earlier.
-Some of the responses have no reference—when we put a reference, they do not include it when responding.
-One of the complaints made in the point of order was about a six-word response to a question.
-I got an eight-page response to something, but I have no idea what the question was because, as I said, it did not give a reference.
+Some of the responses have no reference—when we have put in a reference, they do not include it: One of the complaints made in the point of order was about a six-word response to a question.
+I got an eight-page response to something, but I have no idea what the question had been because, as I said, it did not give a reference.
 In addition, it seemed to be eight pages of “Isn’t the Government great?” which is just not acceptable.
 I do not know why the replies are like this.
 I wonder if it is an attempt to stop us asking questions in the first place, because I am certainly giving up sometimes.

-There are three service centres in Glasgow for the DWP and the situation concerns people working in those service centres who do not have to do face-to-face.
+There are three DWP service centres in Glasgow, and this example concerns people working in those service centres who do not have to do face-to-face interviews.
 I am telling the House what is happening in Glasgow, but I am sure this will not just be the case in Glasgow; I imagine that it is widespread across these islands.
 Workers were on a work-from-home pilot scheme.
-Some teams were allowed to work four days a week at home and one day in the office.
-Others worked three weeks at home and one week in the office.
+Some teams were allowed to work four days a week at home and one day in the office, while others worked three weeks at home and one week in the office.

-On the week ending 9 October, it was announced that two members of staff in that building had tested positive.
+In the week ending 9 October, it was announced that two members of staff in that building had tested positive.
 On 12 October, another three members of staff were reported to have tested positive.
 On 15 October, a further two members of staff tested positive—seven cases in less than a week.
 On 19 October, Monday of this week, there was another case and on 20 October, Tuesday, there were another two.
-So that is 10.
+So that is 10 cases.

 Well, not only do they have no power, but their MP seems to have no influence.
 My attempts to represent my constituents started on 4 October, when I had a meeting with DWP senior managers.
 I had just been made aware of the situation—the meeting was about something else—so I said I urgently needed to know who to contact to raise the issue on behalf of the employees.
 They got back to me yesterday, 21 October, after being prompted three times.
 I waited 17 days and their response was, “You might need to give us some more information.”
 If I cannot represent those employees as an MP and make any difference to their lives, and they cannot as workers, who else can?

-Madam Deputy Speaker, you are looking at me like you want me to stop—[Interruption.]
+Madam Deputy Speaker, you are looking at me as if you want me to stop—[Interruption.]
 No?
 Oh, that’s excellent.

 I have had less than half the time that the hon.
 Member for Leicester South (Jonathan Ashworth) had, but I thought his speech was great anyway.